Landlord keeping your deposit?

 "Damage claims"

-Normal wear and tear (scuffed floors, faded paint, small nail holes) cannot be deducted.
-Only actual damage beyond normal use.
+Normal wear and tear (scuffed floors, faded paint, small nail holes, worn carpet paths) cannot be deducted.
+Only actual damage beyond normal use is deductible, and the landlord must account for depreciation.
+A 7-year-old carpet that you stained cannot be charged at full replacement cost.

 "Unpaid rent"